Mohamad23-05/Mohamad23-05/README.md

 - 👋 Hi, I’m Mohamad
-- 👀 I’m interested in c# and python
+- 👀 I’m interested in c#, c and python
-- 🌱 I’m currently learning c# and python
+- 🌱 I’m currently learning c# and php
-- 💞️ I’m looking to collaborate on ...
-- 📫 I check my inbox everday

 <!---
 Mohamad23-05/Mohamad23-05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.